 Soft shell crab (£12.50)

 The tempura batter was light and zesty whilst the crab was meaty with a delicate flavour and cooked to perfection.
-In hindsight, we wish we’d have ordered more of this particularly tasty dish!
+In hindsight, we wish we’d have ordered more of this tasty dish.

 Kaffir lime brûlée with pineapple sorbet (£8)